Guidelines For Writing Winning AEC Proposals

 To give evaluators a better idea of a candidate’s skills, it’s best to list certifications apart from job experience.
 Listing them apart also makes it easier for evaluators to connect relevant certifications to job experience and where those skills were applied in a real-world setting.

-The best resume sections provide a brief paragraph describing the rationale for selecting this team member for the proposal role.
+The best resume sections provide a brief paragraph describing the rationale for selecting this team member for the proposed role.
 Utilize the brightest moments of their relevant experience, as well as exceptional accomplishments, awards, and customer testimonials.

 Remember, evaluators need to read through a pile of resumes, which means they are likely to skim through most of your proposal.
 It is, therefore, best to provide attention-grabbing accolades near the top of the page.
 Don’t forget to explain why individual team members are the perfect candidate for a proposed role.